 Patients Know Best

-Cardiology patients will soon be able to take advantage of a new online service that gives you secure access to your health record and helps you manage your condition from home.
+Cardiology patients are now able to take advantage of an online service that gives you secure access to your health record and helps you manage your condition from home.

 It’s a bit like online banking, but instead, you can use it to manage your health.
 All your data is stored securely.
 Simply log in to view your healthcare information or use it to understand and monitor your condition.

-We’re launching the Patients Know Best (PKB) system in July 2021 in Cardiology only (with a view to giving access to other services at a later date).
+We started the rollout of the Patients Know Best (PKB) system in Summer 2021 in Cardiology only (with a view to giving access to other services at a later date).

 PKB is free to use and will allow you to: